Deployment

 }

-That said, uvicorn is production-ready on its own.
-Many applications run uvicorn directly without a reverse proxy and do just fine.
+That said, uvicorn and Granian are both production-ready on their own.
+Many applications run the ASGI server directly without a reverse proxy and do just fine.

 Production Checklist